-In 2019, the GFA module was subsequently expanded to better capture multi-component alloys by Ford et al. [37].
+to better capture multi-component alloys by Ford et al. [30].
 Employing a new approach of global stoichiometry $\{X\}$, the GFA prediction now covers the whole concentration space of an alloy which can comprise of combinations of phases at different compositions from the nominal one and is no longer limited to points with multiple entries in the database.
-To improve the descriptions of the reference states ψ_i^{gs} and competing structures ψ_i , we include pseudo-structures φ_i from neighbors around the target composition.
+To improve the descriptions of the reference states $\psi_i^{\rm gs}$ and competing structures ψ_i , we include pseudo-structures φ_i from neighbors around the target composition.
 Fig. 13 shows the formation of pseudo-structures based on entries in the aflow.org repositories.
 Different entries (green circles) are weighted to represent the target composition.
-Using aflow-CHULL [32] (see Section 6.1) the ground states for the investigated concentrations are identified.
+Using aflow-CHULL [34] (see Section VIA) the ground states for the investigated concentrations are identified.
 Based on their energetic distance to the ground state, the analysis will be limited to combinations that could occur at a typical glass transition temperature $T{\rm g}$.

-Fig. 14.
+FIG. 14.
 The Atomic environment of Copper (fcc, cF4).
-The polyhedron code of this cuboctahedron (a) is 12^{22} , as it has 12 vertexes, each connected to two triangles and two quadrangles as highlighted in (b).
+The polyhedron code of this cuboctahedron (a) is $12^{2.2}$, as it has 12 vertexes, each connected to two triangles and two quadrangles as highlighted in (b).

-[°] The current implementation relies on two primary sources to predict a GFA score for a specific composition.
+The current implementation relies on two primary sources to predict a GFA score for a specific composition.
 The first one is the structural similarity of the competing entries.
 To capture the structural component, the atomic environments (AE) are constructed.
 The neighbors around each atom in an entry's unit-cell are utilized to form a collection of AEs.
-The categorization of neighbors is based on a distance histogram, as suggested by Brunner and Schwarzenbach [187], and later applied to AEs by Daams et al. [188].
+The categorization of neighbors is based on a distance histogram, as suggested by Brunner and Schwarzenbach [192], and later applied to AEs by Daams et al. [193].
 A categorization scheme is used as the constructed AE are not directly comparable.
-Each AE is described by a polyhedron code created from the number of vertexes connected to a specific mix of facets [189].
+Each AE is described by a polyhedron code created from the number of vertexes connected to a specific mix of facets [194].
 An example is shown in Fig. 14.

 This classification describes the structural information of an entry on a high level, and details such as distortions or size differences are not captured.
 Based on this description, the structural compatibility of entries is expressed by comparing the composition of the AE ensemble for each element type.
-The descriptor is zero if the structures have the same AEs and reaches a maximum when they have no AEs in common.
+The descriptor is zero if the structures have equal AEs, and reaches a maximum when they have no AE in common.
 All possible combinations in a limited area around a given stoichiometry will be combined to create the structural similarity \overline{ss} factor.
 Additionally, the function $f(|\phi_i\rangle)$, describing the direct structural difference between an entry and the ground state, is used in the final representation of the GFA.
 Both structural descriptors include Gaussian distributed weights w_i assigned to each entry depending on the dimensionless distance in stoichiometry to the global stoichiometry.